kubermatic/docs/content/kubermatic/v2.13/getting_started/create_cluster/_index.en.md

 ![Wizard cluster specification step](/img/getting_started/manage_projects/projects-list.png)

+Go to clusters view by clicking on "Clusters" menu entry and then click on the "Add Cluster" button in the top right corner to go to the cluster wizard.

 ### Step 2 – Specify the cluster name and Kubernetes version

 The cluster name is how you will identify your Kubernetes cluster instance.
 Choose a name that is easy for you to remember.
 You must also select your desired Kubernetes version.